tPayne0647/nautobot-api-sandbox/README.md

 This is just a basic program for me to play around with Nautobot Demo API

 To install-
-1.)cd to the directory of this project
+* cd to the directory of this project
-2.) type 'pip install .' in terminal and press enter
+*  type 'pip install .' in terminal and press enter

 to run program-